Ed94/gencpp/project/Readme.md

 The library is fragmented into a series of headers and sources files meant to be scanned in and then generated to a tailored format for the target
 `gen` files.

 Both libraries use *pre-generated* (self-hosting I guess) version of the library to then generate the latest version of itself.
 (sort of a verification that the generated version is equivalent)

-The default `gen.bootstrap.cpp` located in the project folder is meant to be produce a standard segmeneted library, where the components of the library have relatively dedicated header and source files.
+The default `gen.bootstrap.cpp` located in the project folder is meant to be produce a standard segmeneted library (WIP), where the components of the library
+have relatively dedicated header and source files.
 With dependencies included at the top of the file and each header starting with a pragma once.
+This will overwrite the existing library implementation in the immediate directory.

 Use those to get a general idea of how to make your own tailored version.